 (3) Subject to section 51, for the purposes of the administration of any Housing Agreement all the powers, functions, duties, authorities and responsibilities of the Authority as provided in this Act or the Government Employees’ Housing Act 1964 shall apply and extend to the Authority, and all the provisions of those Acts, so far as they are applicable or can with necessary adaptations and modifications be made applicable, shall apply in all respects and for all purposes in relation to projects for housing purposes provided for and mentioned in that agreement and undertaken by the State pursuant to that agreement.

-[Section 50 amended by No. 28 of 2006 s.
+[Section 50 amended: No. 28 of 2006 s.
 329 and 332.]

 51. Regulations as to administration of agreements